Did you know that house sizes can have a major influence on lifestyle? It’s true.

 It is becoming increasingly common for younger people to want to live closer to their workplaces, cafes, restaurants, shopping centres and airports.

-As such, this demand for higher density living has seen approximately half of all newly built developments in Australia be apartments.
+This demand for higher density living has seen approximately half of all newly built developments in Australia be apartments.

 Furthermore, people are having less children at later ages.
 With smaller households comes less need for larger houses.